pennlabs/infrastructure/cdk/kittyhawk/README.md

 The easiest way to get started with a Kittyhawk project is by following the following steps or by copying one of our existing products.
 At the end of this README, you can also see a simple example typescript file using Kittyhawk.

-## 1. Set-up CDK8s Typescript Project
+## 1. Set up CDK8s Typescript Project
-Create a `k8s` folder in your project.
+Create a `k8s` folder within your project.
 Within that folder, create a `cdk` folder.

-Within the `cdk` folder, initialize a `cdk8s` typescript project.
+Inside the `cdk` folder, initialize a `cdk8s` typescript project.
 You can do that by following the official cdk8s instructions [here](https://cdk8s.io/docs/latest/getting-started/#new-project).

 ## 2. Add Kittyhawk
 Import the kittyhawk library from `yarn` or `npm` and start writing your deployment configuration in Typescript.

-On the very top level, set up your `main.ts` file in the following format using the `PennLabsChart`.
+At the very top level, add to your `main.ts` file in the following format using the `PennLabsChart`.

 ```
 export class MyChart extends PennLabsChart {